rcquan/binf-project/letter_of_intent.md

 ## Research Question

-This project will focus on building a prediction model for the onset of sepsis in the ICU using clinical history and physiological data obtained in the first two hours of admission.
+This project will focus on building a prediction model for the onset of sepsis in the ICU using clinical history and non-invasive physiological data obtained in the first six hours of admission.
 This allows one to better detect the need for prophylactic intervention within a critically ill patient population.

 Generalizability of the model would only go as far as the confines of the MIMIC II Clinical Database, from the assumption that prediction power is only applicable within the same practice in which the EMR data was collected.